Machine classification for probe based quantum thermometry

-When an experimental observation $D$ arrives, the algorithm locates its position in this grid and selects its $k$ nearest-neighbors (using Euclidean distances).
-The predictor $\hat{T}(D)$ then associates one of the binned temperatures to $D$, by majority voting over the temperatures of the $k$ neighbors.
+When an actual observation $D$ arrives, the algorithm locates its position in this grid and computes the Euclidean distance to its $k$ nearest-neighbors.
+The inverse distances serve as weights to build the probability that $D$ is associated with each $k$ neighbor.
+The average of said probability yields the estimator $\hat{T}(D)$.
+And the variance yields the so-called excess risk $\delta T_{\rm exc}^2$, which represents the additional uncertainty incurred from using a finite number $N$ of training points (which vanishes if $N \to \infty$).
+From $\delta T_{\rm exc}$ we can then compute the mean-squared error (MSE), which also takes into account the bias:

-More concretely, in this letter we used the KNeighborsClassifier algorithm from~\cite{Pedregosa2011}, implemented in Python.
-Data from different models were generated for a grid of parameters; 70\% was used to train the algorithm and the remaining for the validation set.
-For all simulations, we performed cross-validations to determine the optimal number of neighbors.
+with $T$ being the real temperature.
+The MSE can only be estimated if the true temperature is known in advance.
+Hence, although it serves as a useful figure of merit, one generally would not have direct access to it in an experiment.
+The KNN algorithm is asymptotically unbiased~\cite{Duda2000,Samworth2012}, so the MSE also vanishes when $N \to \infty$.